 Introduce kids to a variety of genres and text types.
 This is especially helpful for kids who seem uninterested in reading – perhaps their lack of enthusiasm is related to what they are (or aren’t!) reading.

 One joy of summer reading is that there’s flexibility for FUN.
 Explore genres (fiction, nonfiction, poetry) and text types (chapter books, graphic novels, magazines…).
 Reading widely helps kids develop their vocabulary and comprehension, and also helps them discover what they like to read and can inspire a lifelong love for reading.

 Not sure where to start?
-Check with a local librarian or bookstore for a list of recommendations.
+Check with a school or local librarian or bookstore for a list of recommendations.
 They should be able to point you to a variety of texts in up-and-coming and classic choices.

 4. Make Reading Time Special

 Read together as a family!
 Set aside time and treat reading as an event in your home (it’s a great replacement for TV time).
 Choose a story that’s suitable for a range of ages for your family storytime.
 Take turns reading out loud and have fun talking about what will happen next.

 Create a reading spot that is just right for independent reading.
 Include comfortable seating, a blanket, and other cozy items, and choose a location that is relatively quiet.
 Kids will love cuddling up in their special place and sinking into a good book.

 Taking a book outside for reading time is a fun way to reinforce reading as a choice rather than a chore.
 Visit a quiet park or favorite spot in your yard and bring a book and a blanket.
 Spread out in the sunshine, relax, and enjoy some dedicated outdoor reading time.

 The star of any good book is the story.
 Get kids interested in storytelling and appreciating (and seeking out) the twists and turns of a good tale.